 In case you need to visit gorillas in Bwindi Impenetrable Forest National Park or wildlife in the 12 wildlife parks in the country at its best, go for dry season (June-August is perfect).
 The absence of rain forces the animals out of the bush and to the water holes to drink.
 Sometimes you may not need to leave your campsite to look for some common animals like elephants, warthogs, and others they may visit you at the campsite or you can simply visit the nearest on-site water holes during the afternoon hours will find then taking water.
 Obviously, with colossal wildlife watching, chances come gigantic group.
 You’ll need to do a game drive in the parks.

-In case you’re a lover of wildlife and landscapes of west and northern part of the country, I’d recommend traveling in April or May.
+In case you’re a lover of wildlife and landscapes of the west and northern part of the country, I’d recommend traveling in April or May.
 These regions get no rain in any way, and the crowds will be nonexistent.
 Rain may disrupt your safari further in the north, however, it’s usually a minor interruption as long as you have a 4×4 safari vehicle.
 Nights remain sufficiently warm to comfortably camp.
 Then again, you must be entirely fortunate to see Big 5 wildlife.

-You likely need to avoid the months January and February regardless.
+You likely need to avoid the months of January and February regardless.
 These months get truly soggy.
 Roads flood up north, and camping would not be a lot of fun.